coding-factory-classrooms/archi-linux-domonux-rainbow-pirates/readme.md

 # Archi-Linux

 ### How to use our app:
-In a terminal go into the project directory,then type:
+In a terminal, go into the project directory, then type:
 ```
 ./supervision.sh arg1 arg2 arg3 arg4 arg5
 ```